-- Provide a suitable place that enables spiritual direction to feel safe and not to be interrupted. - Prepare for each session by asking the Holy Spirit to enlighten the meeting.
+- Provide a suitable place that enables spiritual direction to feel safe and not to be interrupted. - In providing appointments online, this is on a secure connection and conducted in a confidential space. - Prepare for each session by asking the Holy Spirit to enlighten the meeting.
 Prior to the session allow adequate time for quiet reflection. - Offer an initial exploratory meeting a chance to get to know one another, to discuss what is hoped for and what is offered (see below) and then to decide together whether to continue the Spiritual Direction relationship.